Judge Judy: Salary, raise non-negotiation, and contract renewals

 By 1999, Sheindlin began earning salaries reflective of her court show's success.
 For every roughly three years from that point forward, Sheindlin handed over her salary wishes to CBS management representatives in a sealed envelope during contract renewals.
 She communicated her wishes as nonnegotiable, that otherwise she would take her talents elsewhere and produce the program herself.

 In early 2000 during the show's 4th season, Sheindlin's annual salary from Judge Judy was reported as $7.8 million.
 In January 2003 during the 7th season, Sheindlin's annual salary was increased to $25 million when she signed a contract to preside over Judge Judy through its 10th season (2005–06).
 For the first time, she was put in the top pay ranks for TV performers.
 In September 2005, just before Sheindlin's 10th season anniversary, it was reported that her contract was extended 2 seasons further, promising the program through its 12th season (2007–08).
 As part of the deal, Sheindlin's annual salary would be increased to $30 million for the then-upcoming 2 seasons.
 In January 2008 (during show's 12th season), Sheindlin's annual salary was increased to $45 million when her contract was renewed through the 2013-14 television season (its 17th season).

 Her next contract renewal, in May 2011 (during the show's 15th season), saw her program extended to the 2014–15 television season (the show's 19th) and Sheindlin's Judge Judy salary increase to its peak of $47 million.
-Producing vast sums of wealth for CBS, Sheindlin's courtroom series brought in $230 million in advertising in 2012 alone.
+Sheindlin's courtroom series brought in $230 million in advertising in 2012.
 Sheindlin's $47 million per year Judge Judy salary translated into just over $900,000 per workday (she worked 52 days per year), reportedly making her the highest paid television star in 2013 and 2014.